 The hip side of olive.

 Crave for sour, time-honored recipes, passed on as family secrets from generation to generation?
 No?
 California-type oxidized olives is the right choice for you!

-Take fine, ripe olives, treat them with lye to take bitterness away, and wash them thoroughly; then bow oxygen, lots of oxygen on them, and let a unique combination of velvet texture, smooth color, and mild, mouth-pleasing taste develop.
+Take fine, ripe olives, treat them with lye to take the bitterness away, and wash them thoroughly, then blow oxygen, lots of oxygen on them, and let a unique combination of velvet texture, smooth color, and mild, mouth-pleasing taste develop.

 Ready for a date?

 Only the largest and tastiest of olives can be dried to the gourmet delicacies of the so-called “date”-type olive, named after their visual resemblance to the dried, sweet fruit of that name.

 Products of mild, prolonged drying, these olives lose their moisture and concentrate their flavor.